borjaalix/work-day-planner/README.md

 ### Submitted: 12/16/2021

-For this project I went through several steps or the end project:
+For this project I went through several steps for the end project:

 1. I set up the moment format to show the current day, month, and year.